markrcote/mrmrcote/content/posts/2022-03-xx-dev-infra-mgmt-poles.md

 engineering as a whole.

-At this point, there may be an opportunity for a large new initiative that will radically impact developmet in a particular way.
+At this point, there may be an opportunity for a large new initiative that will radically impact development in a particular way.
 There may be a few.
 But it's unlikely that there will be the need for radical changes across all domains.
 Furthermore, there may be unexplored opportunities, new domains that haven't previously been explored, for which no team has been assembled.
 These can be hard to spot if the